Pritesh1G/GABRIEL/README.md

 ## Multimodal data and web search

-Set `modality` to `text`, `entity`, `image`, `audio`, or `web` on any measurement helper.
+Set `modality` to `text`, `entity`, `pdf`, `image`, `audio`, or `web` on any measurement helper.
 Pair `gabriel.load` with folders of media to build the right DataFrame, and use `web_search=True` when GPT should gather context before rating or extracting.
 The tutorial’s county-level example shows how to chain web search → rating → mapping in one flow.

 ## Custom prompts and model routing